MicrosoftDocs/quantum-docs/articles/how-to-publish-qio-job-as-azurefunction.md

 The QIO job that will be published as an Azure Function implements what is called the *number partitioning problem*.
 It splits a given set of integer numbers into two subsets with an equal (or very close) sum of their elements.
 For more information about this problem and its implementation, see [Solve optimization problems by using quantum-inspired optimization](/learn/modules/solve-quantum-inspired-optimization-problems/).

+To learn how to deploy a Q# job as a web service using Azure Functions, see [Publish a Q# job as an Azure Function](xref:microsoft.quantum.publish-qc-as-azure-function).

 ## Prerequisites

 You need the following configuration to complete the steps in this article.